Skip to main content

 Why a Caloric Deficit Is Not the Full Story

-For many individuals on hormonal optimization protocols, particularly those involving testosterone or peptides, body composition is a primary goal.
+For many individuals on hormonal optimization protocols, particularly those involving testosterone or growth hormone peptides, body composition is a primary goal.
 A common approach is to simply reduce caloric intake.
 This perspective, however, is incomplete.
 The quality of the calories consumed has a profound impact on the hormonal environment.

 For example, a low-fat diet, once widely recommended, can be detrimental to hormone production, as cholesterol is the precursor molecule for all steroid hormones, including testosterone and estrogen.
 Severely restricting healthy fats can starve the body of the fundamental building blocks it needs, potentially undermining the very therapy you are undertaking.